contanpe/PSCI/Theory Paper.md

 ![imagen](https://github.com/user-attachments/assets/b9ae4617-656e-47ef-b0ab-c74a9e3fde8c)

 This slinky is inherently entropic.
 Alone it cannot create a particle - Under no forces, by having a positive and a negative antinode it will want to collapse onto itself and disappear.
 Graphically, it is a straight line.
-The negentropic constant is what gives it wave amplitude.
+The negentropic constant is what gives it stable wave amplitude.

 1. **1D and the pulse**